 The Division has purchased insurance, which covers all subdivisions, from a private carrier for liability under the Federal Employers Liability Act (FELA), which is similar to workmen's' compensation insurance and covers all employees.
-The Division has elected to retain the risk of loss on this coverage for up to the first \$100,000 of costs per claim.
+The Division has elected to retain the risk of loss on this coverage for up to the first \$200,000 of costs per claim.
 Management has elected to retain this amount of risk because it feels that it is more economical than paying additional premiums for increased coverage.
-In the current year, no expenses were incurred on claims under the policy.
-Subsequent to December 31, 2020, the Division incurred \$100,000 in expenses related to a claim under this policy.
+The Division incurred \$100,000 in expenses related to a claim under this policy in 2021.
 Also, a tax is paid to the U.S. Railroad Retirement System to cover all the Division employees for unemployment benefits.
 The Division has recorded insurance premium expenses in the applicable operating department corresponding to the employees for whom contributions are made or in insurance expense under administrative costs.

-NOTE 17 - RISK MANAGEMENT (CONTINUED)
+NOTE 16 - RISK MANAGEMENT (CONTINUED)